alakijaayo/Raindrops_JavaScript/README.md

 # Raindrops_JavaScript

-This repository is work based on a tech test provided by Deloitte System Integration.
+This repository is work based on a tech test provided.
 In it, we are expected to work on the puzzle Raindrops.
 Having done the tech test in Ruby, I decided to also give it a go in javaScript.

 ## Task